o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 If you need to disable a problematic test from running in the TIAF (and thus moving it back over to CTest), simply locate the offending test target's registration in CMake and remove the `REQUIRES_tiaf` label.

-For example, below is a fictional test target that has been enrolled in the TIAF:
+For example, suppose this test target is enrolled in the TIAF:

 ```
 ly_add_googletest(